ChaitanyaReddy05/Virtual-wallet-service/sam/User-wallet-sam/backend/README.md

 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modified IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

+## Capture Outputs (Imp)*:
+After the deployment of stack, outputs of the API's namely GetFundsApi,CreateWalletApi,WithdrawFundsApi,AddFundsApi would be shared as outputs , please capture the API endpoints and paste them in path : userwallet/services.json.

 ## Cleanup

 To delete the sample application that you created, use the AWS CLI.
 Assuming you used your project name for the stack name, you can run the following: